-Whether you want to create a subsidiary or to relocate your company, we know that Germany is a smart choice of places to establish French companies.
+Whether you want to create a subsidiary or to relocate your company, we know that Germany is a smart choice of places to establish companies.
 A traditional and geographical link unites our two countries, Germany has a strong economy and an interesting tax framework.
 Let’s look more closely at the most important reasons that you should consider establishing yourself in Germany.

 The German Model

 We often hear about the German model, a rather vague term that often refers to the Mittelstand: mid-sized companies that are specialized in niche markets and are very competitive.
 They perform well mainly because they strongly invest in research and development, which allows them to innovate and to remain independent.
 These mid-sized companies often work with big companies in order to have more impact on the international market.